tylercamp/palcalc/PalCalc.UI/Localization/README.md

 Create a new [Issue](https://github.com/tylercamp/palcalc/issues) on GitHub and upload your `.resx` file.
 Please include a list of changes.

-If you want credit, include your name for Pal Calc's "About" window.
+If you want credit, include your name for PalCalc's "About" window.

 ## For Developers